 This measure supports businesses to remain operational, keep people in jobs and continue to trade in circumstances that would ordinarily trigger insolvency provisions.

 We hope you have found the above helpful.
-Please feel free to forward it on to anyone you think might find it similarly useful.
-As you know, your HPH Adviser is only ever a phone call, email or virtual meeting away.
+Please feel free to forward it to anyone you think might find it similarly useful.
+As you know, your HPH Financial Advisor is only ever a phone call, email or virtual meeting away.
 If you’d like to discuss your personal situation with us, please do not hesitate to get in touch.